2025 Military Psychology and Leadership Cyclical Program Review Implementation Plan Update of Cycle 1

 Completed

-2021, 2022, 2023:
+2021, 2022, 2023, 2024, 2025:

 a) The 3rd year Honours student with the top grade gets identified as the Canadian Psychological Association Campus rep. This provides the cadet with leadership opportunities to encourage students to embrace research and to co-ordinate faculty - student events.
 They are involved, along with an MPL subcommittee, in the review of Honours’ students theses, to identify the best theses for CPA Programme of Certificates of Academic Excellence that acknowledges our department’s top thesis students at the Honours level.
 This exposes them to 4th year research projects.

-c) The department head, along with the executive of the Military Psychology section of the Canadian Psychological Association developed an online conference for students who have conducted research relevant to the military.
+The department head, along with the executive of the Military Psychology section of the Canadian Psychological Association developed an online conference for students who have conducted research relevant to the military.
 This was hosted for the first time in April 2022.
 There were 10 presenters, 4 students presented their research conducted at RMC.
-A total of 40 individuals were at the virtual event.
+A total of 40 individuals wereat the virtual event.
 Similarly, in 2023, 9 students from across Canada presented their work, 2 of those students were from RMC.

 9. The Committee recommends that the MPL members should be better “utilised” by RMC and researchers from other disciplines We agree it is important to provide service to the college, but a balance is required between offering services and dedicating time to research activities.
 Dept head and faculty members